code4libyeg/openrefine_workshop_2016/instructions/managing_data/README.md

 ##General Normalization Functions

-OpenRefine can help with data that has internal problems and is very good at fixing them while also considering the complete set of values in a dataset.
+OpenRefine can help with data that has internal problems.
+The way that the application ixing them while also considering the complete set of values in a dataset.
 You can also enhance your data by bringing information from other sources.

 ##Common scenarios